 Sounds reasonable until you actually start to contemplate the ramifications.

 Here’s the problem I have with that – exactly who decides what constitutes “correct” mental health and what is “harmful” to society?
 Is it based on scores from a test?
 The opinion of supposed experts?
 Government standards?
 Religious tenets?
 Philosophical guidelines?
 Political viewpoints?

 Allowing any bureaucratic entity the power to determine your mental health status through mandatory “screenings” strikes me as a bit too much power to grant to any group, organization, or government.
 Especially the latter.

-Perhaps – these same folks would argue – let’s control guns.
+Perhaps it would be better – these same folks would argue – to control guns.
 Their basic assumption is that widespread and “easy” access to guns seems to be the real source of most human violence.

 Truthfully – isn’t this a question of self-control and not gun control?

 And – ultimately – the value of self-control is something which the culture must instill in its citizens through every aspect of the culture.
 Lamarck was wrong about the inheritable nature of acquired physical characteristics, but the mechanism he evinced is correct for the transmission of ethics, mores, logic, and wisdom.